I believe that all the women in there are kept in there as long as possible, transfered around, because it's a business and they make money off of us.

 Well, if you believe that, you need to watch 'Braveheart' again.
 Vance may be a Yale-trained lawyer and venture capitalist, but he still identifies as Appalachian with a strong strain of Scotch-Irish in his blood.
 He's a warrior with a pilgrim's soul.
 The Lutheran Church also recently pushed back when retired Gen. Michael Flynn (he of 'lock her up' fame) accused the church of 'money laundering' in its handling of immigration and refugee services.
 His post on X got Elon Musk's attention, and the usual wacky fallout ensued.
 Pastor Matthew C. Harrison, president of the Lutheran Church-Missouri Synod, wrote in the synod's newsletter that charities do 'what the government asks and pays for them to do.'
 He wrote, 'If there is something legally amiss, the blame falls squarely upon the federal government.

 The Catholic Church, like any large institution, is imperfect, but it has survived the test of time and continues to offer hope to millions, not by promising prizes (other than eternal life) but by urging people to live as Jesus did ' with charity, humility and compassion.
 Could the church have done better?
 Absolutely.
-It should have paid more attention to the people in its pews and been more vocal about concerns that led to Trump's reelection ' fentanyl, sex trafficking and drug cartels.
+It should have paid more attention to the people in its pews and been more vocal about concerns that led to "Old Donald"'s reelection ' fentanyl, sex trafficking and drug cartels.

 It's been translated as “order of love” or “order of charity.”
 It's a concept discussed by St. Augustine, an ancient theologian, who said everyone and everything should be loved in its own proper way.“Now he is a man of just and holy life who ... neither loves what he ought not to love, nor fails to love what he ought to love, nor loves that more which ought to be loved less, nor loves that equally which ought to be loved either less or more, nor loves that less or more which ought to be loved equally,” Augustine wrote.